geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 - **Editor application**: If enabled the editor page, or contribute tab is available to users with the appropriate privileges.
 If not enabled the contribute tab is not shown in the top toolbar.
 - **Application URL**: This is the URL to the editor application and can generally be left as the default.
 - **Only my records**: If this checkbox is enabled then the "Only my records" checkbox in the editor dashboard will be checked by default.
-- **Display fitlers in dashboard**: If enabled, the currently selected facets will be shown above the search results in both the editor dashboard the batch editor page.
+- **Display filters in dashboard**: If enabled, the currently selected facets will be shown above the search results in both the editor dashboard the batch editor page.
 - **Fluid container for the Editor**: If enabled, the editor application will have a full width container.
 If disabled it will have a fixed width and centered container.
 - **New metadata page layout**: Choose from the options for the layout of the ``add new metadata`` page.
 The default is ``Horizontal`` but a vertical layout can be chosen, or a custom layout based on a supplied template.
 - **Editor page indent type**: Choose from the options for the indent style when editing a record.
 The default is for minimal indents, select ``Colored indents`` to use the style shown below: